CDLUC3/counter-processor/README.md

 Log items are separated by tabs (\t) and any missing values may be logged with a dash (-) or by a an empty string.

+## Go through an example of installing and running the script

+See the [step-by-step-install.md](documentation/step-by-step-install.md) to get started with some examples.

 ## Items to log per line for processing
 - Event datetime in ISO8601 format
 - Client IP address